atqp11/portfolio-tracker/product/Planning/refactoring/production-readiness-2024/QUOTA_VS_RATE_LIMITING.md

 **Verdict:** Rate limiting is **MEDIUM priority** (not critical) since your quota system already prevents catastrophic costs.
 However, it's **recommended** for better UX and DDoS protection.

+> NOTE: User-level rate limiting is intended as a later-phase / post‑MVP enhancement — it's documented here for planning and prioritization but is not required for an immediate MVP rollout.

 ---

 ## What You Already Have ✅